-Today, I am sharing the history of the man who remained uneducated but became the reason for the education of millions of children.
-He was none other than Karmaveer Bhaurao Patil.
+In History there were very few persons who were themselves remain uneducated, but know the value of education.
+Here, I am sharing biography of the man who remained uneducated but became the reason for the education of millions of children.

 In 1909, after participating in the Shikshan Prasarak Mandal in Dudhgaon, he started “Rayat Shikshak Sanstha”.
 The intention of Bhaurao behind it was to educate rural areas.